Improved Dark Photon Sensitivity from the Dark SRF Experiment

 In \citeR{Romanenko2023}, for the first result of the Dark SRF pathfinder run, a dark-photon exclusion bound was calculated, assuming a power suppression factor of $7.7\times10^{-6}$ due to frequency drifting and jittering.
-In \secref{modeling}, we showed that the true suppression is only $0.87$!
+In the previous section, we showed that the true suppression is only $0.87$!
 The existing Dark SRF data, therefore, translates to a much stronger constraint than previously reported.
 In \figref{DarkSRF}, we show the refined dark-photon exclusion bound from Dark SRF, which properly accounts for jittering.
-To derive this refined bound, we utilize the measured spectrum from the full 35-min pathfinder run.
-In order to avoid effects from the slow secular drift of the resonant frequency, we conservatively assume that the dark-photon signal only appears in the first 150\,s of the data.
+To derive this refined bound, we utilize the measured spectrum from the full 35-minute Pathfinder run.
+To avoid effects from the slow secular drift of the resonant frequency, we conservatively assume that the dark-photon signal only appears in the first 150\,s of the data.
 A period of 150\,s was chosen to ensure that the central frequency did not drift more than $\gamma/(2\pi)$, based on the reported secular drift rate of $5.7\Hz$ over 100\,min~\cite{Romanenko2023}.
 (The emitter and receiver frequencies were set to match at the beginning of the run.)
 We also exclude the first 15\,s of power accumulation to remove transient contributions.
-Therefore, our reanalysis only makes two changes to the original Dark SRF analysis: replacing the suppression factor of $7.7\times10^{-6}$ with the appropriate $0.87$ factor derived from our jittering analysis; and rescaling the dark-photon signal by $150\,\mathrm{s}/35\,\mathrm{min}$.
+Therefore, the current analysis makes the following modifications to the original Dark SRF analysis: replacing the suppression factor of $7.7\times10^{-6}$ with the appropriate $0.87$ factor derived from our jittering analysis; and rescaling the dark-photon signal by $150\,\mathrm{s}/35\,\mathrm{min}$ to account for the reduction in signal integration time (without correspondingly rescaling the thermal noise).
 Remarkably, this refined jittering treatment already improves the sensitivity to the kinetic mixing parameter $\epsilon$ by about an order of magnitude.
 Note that the sensitivity to $\epsilon$ scales as $\sim\mathrm{SNR}^{1/4}$ in LSW searches, and so this translates to an enhancement of the SNR by four orders of magnitude!